microsoft/photo-inspector/README.md

 8. Version history
 -------------------------------------------------------------------------------

+* 2.0: Project converted to Silverlight 8.1
+  - High resolution photos are saved to Camera Roll instead of local storage
+  - Photo grid shows all photos from Camera Roll

 * 1.3: Fourth public release of Photo Inspector
   - Updated to the latest Nokia Imaging SDK version 1.1.177